benblack769/benblack769.github.io/coding_posts/refractoring.md

 ### Process

 Cleary, there are a bunch of problems with this code.
-But hopefully it looks complicated enough that you don't want to try to fix it all at once.
+But hopefully it looks complicated enough that you don't want to try to fix it all at once, which is why it makes a good example.
 I will walk you through the following steps of fixing this code:

 1. Cross-Platform Support
 2. Data structure cleanup